Lexx0606/Similar_glyphs/README.md

-# Program for searching for similar hieroglyphs
+# Program for searching for similar hieroglyphs (HSK 3.0)

 1\.
 To use the program: